TadashiJei/ProjectEyeNet/documentation/ISSUES.md

 - [x] Update mapper test classes to use Document and DTO classes
 - [x] Update service test classes to use Document classes
 - [x] Update SDN test classes to use Document classes
+- [x] Create repository test classes with MongoDB integration tests
 - [ ] Create unit tests for all Document classes
-- [ ] Create integration tests for repository interfaces
 - [ ] Create service layer tests with Document classes
 - [ ] Verify all CRUD operations work with Document classes